 Carrots are staples in my kitchen.
 Not only are canned carrots great to have in the pantry for stews, soups, and sides, but I’ve also been known to go after a can with a fork and some salt, too!

 Like most vegetables, carrots need to be processed in a pressure canner.
 Many people are daunted by the thought of canning in a pressure canner, thinking it requires a great deal of know-how and expertise.
 Once you get the hang of it, however, it’s really not that challenging.

 Despite what some people might try to tell you, carrots absolutely must be processed in a pressure canner – you cannot, under any circumstances, attempt to do this in a water bath.

 The reason is because the temperatures in a water bath canner simply don’t get high enough to eliminate the danger of harmful bacteria and toxins from forming in the food over time.

-This recipe calls for canning carrots using the hot pack process.
-You can also raw pack carrots, which will take less time.
-However, no matter how well you pack the jars, the density of the carrots will change and you’ll find that there is some water on the bottom as the carrots rise to the top.
+This recipe calls for canning carrots using the raw pack process.
+You can also hot pack carrots.
+No matter which method you choose or how you pack the jars, you may find that the density of the carrots will change and there may be some water at the bottom of the jar as the carrots rise to the top.